 Introduction of Socket

-• The concept of Socket begins with the ARPANET since 1971.
+• The concept of Socket began with the ARPANET in 1971.

-• The term network socket is analogous to electrical device’s female connector.
+• The term network socket is analogous to an electrical device’s female connector.

-• The concept of socket is described by the transport layer of the TCP/IP protocol suite or Session layer of the OSI model
+• The concept of the socket is described by the transport layer of the TCP/IP protocol suite or the Session layer of the OSI model

 Definition of Socket